JimmyKenMerchant/RaspberryPi/README.md

 **Duration of Booting**

-* The duration of Booting mainly depends on the execution of `heap32_clear_heap` in share/aloha_raspi/vector32/el3_armv6.s or share/aloha_raspi/vector32/el3_armv7.s.
+* The duration of Booting mainly depends on the execution of `heap32_clear_heap` in share/aloha_raspi/vector32/el3_armv6.s or share/aloha_raspi/vector32/el3_armv7.s, and cache operations.
 The size of the heap area is defined as SYSTEM32_HEAP and SYSTEM32_HEAP_NONCACHE in share/aloha_raspi/system32/system32.s.
 I recognize the duration of RasPiZero is faster than RasPi2B and RasPi3B.
 To dangle the duration, you may need display an image before executing `heap32_clear_heap` which enables to allocate dynamic memory spaces.
+Cache operations need the time to be completed.
+In my system, ARMv7 and later have more cache operations than ARMv6 because of operating L1 cache and L2 cache.

+**List of Functions Considered of Multi-core Handling**

+* `arm32_stopwatch_start` and `arm32_stopwatch_end`: Storing Each Value per Core

+* `dma32_datacopy`: Used ldrex and strex, which need several conditions to be utilized, e.g., cached, shareable, etc.

+* Caution: So far, I haven't tested these functions in the multi-core environment yet.

 ## Licenses